-In PwC UK, a violation of independence policies, by a partner or staff member, has consequences which may include a fine or other disciplinary actions, including dismissal.
+In PwC UK, a violation of independence policies by a partner or staff member has consequences that may include a fine or other disciplinary action including dismissal.

 Confirmation of internal review of independence procedures and practices

 Our independence procedures and practices are subject to review on an ongoing basis.
 This is achieved through a monitoring and testing programme, which includes the following: